p4lang/p4c/docs/JSON_format.md

   - `extract_VL`: introduced for P4_16, where the expression to dynamically compute the length of a variable-length field is an argument to the extract built-in rather than a property of the header.
-For this operation, we require 2 parameters, the first one of type `regular` and the second one of type `expression` (to compute the length in bits of the variable-length field in the header).
+For this operation, we require 2 parameters.
+The first one follows the same rules as `extract`'s first and only parameter.
+The second one must be of type `expression` (to compute the length in bits of the variable-length field in the header).
   - `set`: takes exactly 2 parameters; the first one needs to be of type `field` with the appropriate value.
 The second one can be of type `field`, `hexstr`, `lookahead` or `expression`, with the appropriate value (see